What Is a Soffit and Why Does Your Roof Need It?

 Like any component of your roof, soffits can age, warp, or suffer damage.
 Visible cracks, peeling paint, stains, or signs of pests may indicate it’s time for repair or replacement.
 You might also notice poor ventilation in the attic.
 Hot, stuffy air or a musty smell could mean the soffits are blocked or not functioning properly.

-Capstone Roofing Inc. offers professional roof inspections to check all components of your roof system, including soffits, fascia, flashing, and ventilation.
+If you encounter these warning signs, having a professional roofer assess the system will ensure the airflow issue is correctly diagnosed and safely resolved.
+For long-term durability is key to have a roof inspection to check all components of your roof system, including soffits, fascia, flashing, and ventilation.
 While soffits may be overlooked by some, we know they play a key role in the health of your home.

 Don’t Overlook the Importance of Your Soffit